Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/selecting-builtin.rst

    Curl/index

 As we added these Builtins, we recorded the steps that were taken.
-We ordered the list below to go from the simpile to more advanced.
+We ordered the list above to go from the simpile to more advanced.

 See also :ref:`Tutorial: Adding a new Mathics Function`.